CSS-Electronics/canedge-xcp/README.md

 - The script assumes you are using CANedge FW `01.09.01+` (support for longer transmit lists)
 - It can be useful to add multiple commands in a `*.bat` file for repeated use
+- This script is provided as-is and we do not take responsibility for any issues arising from its use